kubernetes/kops/docs/operations/addons.md

 ### Versioning

 The channels tool adds a manifest-of-manifests file, of `Kind: Addons`, which allows for a description of the various manifest versions that are available.
-In this way kops can manage updates as new versions of the addon are released.
+In this way kOps can manage updates as new versions of the addon are released.
 For example, the [dashboard addon](https://github.com/kubernetes/kops/blob/master/addons/kubernetes-dashboard/addon.yaml) lists multiple versions.